SvartKaffe/PCR-primers/README.md

 # PCR-primers
 Once finished, should be able to identify unique primers for PCR identification.
-Will start off as basic program, migh turn into something more complex.
+Will start off as a basic program, might turn into something more complex.